krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     true until their infrastructure adopts stronger ciphers.

 **ap_req_checksum_type**
     An integer which specifies the type of AP-REQ checksum to use in authenticators.
 This variable should be unset so the appropriate checksum for the encryption key in use will be used.
 This can be set if backward compatibility requires a specific checksum type.
     See the **kdc_req_checksum_type** configuration option for the possible values and their meanings.

 **canonicalize**
-    This flag indicates to the KDC that the client is prepared to receive a reply that contains a principal name other than the one requested.
-The client should expect, when sending names with the "canonicalize" KDC option, that names in the KDC's reply will be different than the name in the request.
-The default value for this flag is not set.
+    If this flag is set to true, initial ticket requests to the KDC will request canonicalization of the client principal name, and answers with different client principals than the requested principal will be accepted.
+The default value is false.

 **ccache_type**
-    Use this parameter on systems which are DCE clients, to specify the type of cache to be created by :ref:`kinit(1)`, or when forwarded tickets are received.
-DCE and Kerberos can share the cache, but some versions of DCE do not support the default cache as created by this version of Kerberos.
-Use a value of 1 on DCE 1.0.3a systems, and a value of 2 on DCE 1.1 systems.
-The default value is 4.
+    This parameter determines the format of credential cache types created by :ref:`kinit(1)` or other programs.
+The default value is 4, which represents the most current format.
+Smaller values can be used for compatibility with very old implementations of Kerberos which interact with credential caches on the same host.

 **clockskew**
     Sets the maximum allowable amount of clockskew in seconds that the